adelinerd/data_analytics/README.md

 ## LICENSE
 MIT License
-Digital Vital
+Data Analytics
-Copyright (c) 2023 Fraunhofer IESE
+Copyright (c) 2025 Adeline Silva Schäfer
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights